-The credit ratings of any Class of Class A Wrapped Bonds or any Class of Class B Wrapped Bonds which may be issued by the Issuer under the Programme in the future are not known as at the date of this Base Prospectus.
+For the avoidance of doubt, the Issuer may not as at the date of this Prospectus issue Wrapped Bonds pursuant to this Prospectus without issuing a Drawdown Prospectus.
+The credit ratings of any Class of Wrapped Bonds which may be issued by the Issuer under the Programme in the future are not known as at the date of this Prospectus.